mongodb/mongo-powerbi-connector/testing.md

 The following query is sufficient to test Native Query as it exercises mutliple areas of translation.

 1. Ensure you have a local ADF running.
-- Navigate to the `mongo-odbc-driver` repository locally.
+- Navigate to the `mongo-powerbi-connector` repository locally.
 - Run the ADF script via `./resources/run_adf start`
 - Load data
   - If you have `mongoimport.exe` already installed, you can skip the downloading it.
 Otherwise